 Step 2: Create an Amazon EC2 Key Pair.

-- Set a password for the Domain Admin user and local Windows Administrator accounts;
+- Set a password for the Domain Admin user and local Windows Administrator accounts that meets Windows default complexity requirements;

 - Specify the EC2 key you wish to use to connect to the EC2 instances; and